traveltriangle/elasticsearch-ruby/elasticsearch-api/README.md

 ## Usage

-The library is designed as a group of standalone Ruby modules, which can be mixed into a class providing connection to Elasticsearch -- an Elasticsearch client.
+The library is designed as a group of standalone Ruby modules, which can be mixed into a class providing connection to Elasticsearch6 -- an Elasticsearch6 client.

 ### Usage with the `elasticsearch` gem